elewites/Lego_Products_Analysis/README.md

 # Lego_Products_Analysis

-Click on the Lego_Products_Analysis.ipynb to view open the jupyter file and look at the data analysis of Lego products over time.
+Click on the Lego_Products_Analysis.ipynb to view the jupyter file that contains an analysis of Lego products over time.